 - In terms of actively making beautiful pins, Canva is an easy-to-use graphic design software that beginners can use to create pins for their own business.
 They even have a pin template already created so there’s no need to format an image to the perfect size for Pinterest, it’s already created!

 - If you’re familiar with Adobe Photoshop, it’s another tool you can use to create Pinterest content.
-If you want to use Photoshop to create your Pinterest images but need a crash course in how to actually use Photoshop, we recommend checking out Skillshare’s photoshop classes, a few of the best ones you can see curated in our 40+ Best Skillshare Classes for Business article.
+If you want to use Photoshop to create your Pinterest images but need a crash course in how to actually use Photoshop, we recommend checking out Skillshare’s photoshop classes, a few of the best ones you can see curated in our 40+ Best Skillshare Classes for Businesses article.

 Getting Started with Pinterest for Business